Panzerschrek/U-00DC-Sprache/source/docs/en/reference_casting.rst

 *Explicit reference conversions*
 ********************************

-Sometimes it's necessary to convert a reference explicitely.
+Sometimes it's necessary to convert a reference explicitly.
-Special convertion operators exist for that.
+Special conversion operators exist for that.

 ``cast_ref`` operator is used for explicit reference type conversion.
 Destination type should be specified.